By News Team

 A rapid serve may not always equal Grand Slam success, but it’s a potent weapon for those looking to take achieve glory.
 It’s more than just a party trick for the best players – consistently scoring aces puts opponents under pressure, providing a real advantage.
 And, as tennis becomes more and more competitive, we’re seeing more and more players thumping aces on their way to victory.

-Throughout history, we’ve seen some real greats serve with power, but who are the fastest servers of all time?
+Throughout history, we’ve seen some real greats serve with power, but who has the fastest serve in tennis?
+We find out…

 Fastest servers in men’s tennis

 The fastest serve ever recorded in men’s tennis was delivered by Australian Sam Groth at the Busan Open Challenger Tennis event in 2012.
 But despite dispatching the ball at 263 km/h (163.4 mph), he still lost the match 4–6, 3–6 to Uladzimir Ignatik.

 The only other player to break the 160mph barrier was Frenchman Albano Olivetti, who delivered the ball at 257.5 km/h (160 mph) to rival Dušan Lajović in the first round of the Internazionali Trofeo Lame Perrel–Faip, also in 2012.
 Despite having such a powerful weapon in his armoury, Olivetti has never risen higher than No. 161 in the world.

 Notorious big hitter Jon Isner holds the record for the fastest ever serve in a Davis Cup match.
 The American recorded a speed of 253 km/h (157.2 mph) in his victory over Bernard Tomic – the third fastest men’s serve.
 This is also the fastest serve to be formally recognised by the Association of Tennis Professionals.